 Adelaide City Hall is located in the city, with convenient transportation and local architecture.
 Although the building is not high, it is true that the local people handle various administrative affairs and the environment is very green.

-Adelaide City Hall is just to the east of the north of Victoria Square.
-It is a classical building.
-It can be seen that after maintenance, the city hall dares not enter.
+Adelaide City Hall is located to the north east of Victoria Square.
+This is a classical building.
+It can be seen that it has been repaired and the City Hall is afraid to go in.
 It can only take pictures outside.
-It must not be accessible.
+It is definitely not allowed to go in.
 It is the office of the city government.

 Adelaide City Hall is on the northeast side of Victoria Square.
 The architecture is still very distinctive, but because there are many old buildings around, it is easy to miss.